lubabanairoukh/Geometry-Dash-Adventures/README.md

 - **Collision Handling:** Implemented using multi-methods and Box2D for realistic physics interactions.
 - **Singleton Pattern:** Used for managing music and textures efficiently.

-Here's a more structured and polished README for your "Geometry Dash Adventures" game project:

 ## Usage
 - Use the "Space" button to jump.